otfbm/docs/guides_getting_started.md

 !map -t GO2 -move g3
 ```

 Tada!
-The token should have moved to the new location, with an arrow showing where it came from.
+The token is now in its new location, with an arrow showing where it came from to boot.

 Like monsters you can add your players to the map.
-Have them `!i join` the initiative order and place them on the map using their names.
+Have them `!init join` the initiative order and place them on the map using their names, just like we did with the Goblins.

 Congratulations, you now know the basics of how to run an encounter using the `!map` alias!
 Looking to up your `!map` game?
 Read the [Advanced guides]().